canonical/certification-docs/Self-Test_Guide-16.04.rst

-The aim of this document is to provide the information needed to test a server on-site using the Canonical Server Test Suite without requiring an Internet connection and then submit the results of that testing to Canonical to meet the requirements for Server Hardwar Certification.
+The aim of this document is to provide the information needed to test a server on-site using the Canonical Server Test Suite without requiring an Internet connection and then submit the results of that testing to Canonical to meet the requirements for Server Hardware Certification.

 Glossary
 ========